-Examine the evidence on current and emerging treatment paradigms for diabetic retinopathy (DR), proliferative diabetic retinopathy (PDR) and diabetic macular edema (DME).
+Examine the evidence on current and emerging treatment paradigms for diabetic retinopathy (DR), proliferative and non-proliferative diabetic retinopathy (PDR and NPDR) and diabetic macular edema (DME).

-Assess current clinical trials and emerging treatment approaches for retinal venous occlusion.
+Assess current and emerging approaches for the treatment of retinal vascular occlusions.

 Review current trends in the management of pediatric retinal disorders.

-Summarize new management concepts in vitreoretinal surgery, including the surgical delivery of therapies, management of uveitis, retinal detachment, vitreomacular traction, macular hole, and other vitreoretinopathies.
+Summarize new management concepts in vitreoretinal surgery, including the use of surgical instrumentation, achieving sterility, and management of retinal detachment, macular hole, congenital optic nerve anomalies, and other vitreoretinopathies.

-Describe current diagnostic modalities as well as management options for choroidal masses, melanoma, and other ocular tumors.
+Describe current diagnostic modalities as well as management options for retinoblastoma, melanoma, and other ocular tumors.

 This continuing medical education activity is provided by